-Addressing anxiety requires long term changes, and a comprehensive treatment plan is preferable.
+Addressing anxiety requires long-term changes, and a comprehensive treatment plan is preferable.
 But there are simple ways to at least ease anxiety until ultimately you're ready to commit to something better.
 In this article, we'll list seven simple and easy ways to ease anxiety so at least you can find some relief from your anxiety symptoms.

 Don't Just Relieve Anxiety - CURE It

 Yes, you can reduce anxiety in small doses.
 But anxiety needs a complete cure.
-I've developed one that works based off your anxiety symptoms.
+I've developed one that works based on your anxiety symptoms.
 Take my free anxiety test and see tailored results specifically designed to cure your anxiety forever.

 Easing vs. Curing Anxiety